 Located within the culturally significant Heathcote Complex, the Heathcote Museum and Gallery hosts regular exhibitions from local artists and is also home to a museum that details the history of the iconic Heathcote site.

 Now a heritage-listed, public space, the gallery also boasts an Artist in Residency program, stunning venues for hire and a number of workshops to help get those creative juices flowing.
-Better yet, the Heathcote Complex is also home to the BWG Steakhouse, so you can pop in for a post-gallery feed.
+Better yet, the Heathcote Complex is also home to the beautiful Bluewater Bistro, so you can pop in for a post-gallery feed.

 Located in Freo’s West End, the Moores Building Contemporary Art Gallery is a subset of the Fremantle Arts Centre.
 Subsidised by the City of Fremantle, the art gallery offers a diverse showcase of contemporary art by local, national and international artists in low-cost exhibition and project spaces.

-A visit to the Moores Building is not complete without a meal at Moore & Moore Cafe.
+And of course, a visit to the Moores Building would not be complete without a meal at Moore & Moore Cafe.

 PS Art Space